 However, under implied consent laws in California, you must submit to at

 least one chemical test if you are lawfully arrested by an officer who

 believes you were driving under the influence.
 If you refuse, it can be

 considered an admission of guilt and result in jail time and your license

 Contact Hanson, Gorian, Bradford & Hanich Today

-If you were recently arrested for driving under the influence, please contact our
+If you were recently arrested for driving under the influence, please contact

-you the best possible results, whether that means lesser charges or having
+the best possible results, whether that means lesser charges or having

 the charges dropped altogether.